zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Applying trained rules.md

 ## Best practices

 - Wait for the document to fully refresh after applying trained rules
-- Double-check that all information has updated correctly
+- Double-check that all information has been updated correctly
 - Review any changes to ensure they align with your expectations

 ## Need help?